rnelsonchem/PyChem_website/quick/quick.rst

 Is this really hard?
 ====================

-The 'simple' answer to that question is, 'it will be as hard as you make it.'
+The 'simple' answer to that question is 'It will be as hard as you make it.'
 But that's not really satisfactory, is it?

 A Quick Example